Puumanamana/CoCoNet/README.rst

 Citation (Work in progress)
 ---------------------------
 Arisdakessian C., Nigro O., Steward G., Poisson G., Belcaid M.
-CoCoNet: An Efficient Deep Learning Tool for Viral Metagenome Binning
+Binning viral metagenomes using a deep neural network

 Description
 -----------

 CoCoNet (Composition and Coverage Network) is a binning method for viral metagenomes.
-It leverages the flexibility and the effectiveness of deep learning models to learn the probability density function of co-occurrence of contigs in the same genome and therefore provides a rigorous probabilistic framework for binning contigs.
-The derived probability are then used to compute an adjacency matrix for a subset of strategically selected contigs, and infer homogenous clusters representing contigs of the same genome.
+It leverages deep learning to abstract the modeling of the k-mer composition and the coverage for binning contigs assembled form viral metagenomic data.
+Specifically, our method uses a neural network to learn from the metagenomic data a flexible function for predicting the probability that any pair of contigs originated from the same genome.
+These probabilities are subsequently combined to infer bins, or clusters representing the species present in the sequenced samples.
+Our approach was specifically designed for diverse viral metagenomes, such as those found in environmental samples (e.g., oceans, soil, etc.).

 Install
 -------